victwj/classroom/README.md

 sequential manner.
 Although tempting, taking shortcuts often leads to wasted time in the long run.
 Putting up my notes and learning process should help by prompting me to organize everything in a presentable manner.

-I hope that this repo will continue to grow and be of some use to others!